Applications for admission must first begin with the common application submitted to the American Medical College Applications Service (AMCAS).

 Phone: (202) 828-0600

-Your application materials will be evaluated holisitcally by two or more screened to determine if a virtual interview will be offered.
+- Your application materials will be evaluated holistically by two or more screeners to determine if a virtual interview will be offered.

 - If your application is considered for a virtual interview you will receive an email with further details.

-If your school submits a committee letter, it applies the four letter rule.
-In other words, if you have a committee letter, you won't need to submit four letters of recommendation.
+- If your school submits a committee letter, it applies the four letter rule.
+In other words, if you have a committee letter, you will not be required to submit four letters of recommendation.